Janet Jackson videography

-"Rhythm Nation" depicts militant choreography in an industrial warehouse setting.
+The Rhythm Nation 1814 film depicts militant choreography in an industrial warehouse setting.
 Rolling Stone declared it "the gold standard for dystopian dance-pop music videos", featuring "the most memorable choreography in pop video history".
 The publication also regarded it to "set the template for hundreds of videos to come".
 Entertainment Weekly considered it "legendary" and "groundbreaking", in addition to "striking, timeless and instantly recognizable".
 Aylin Zatar remarked, "She also basically pioneered the dancing in a warehouse, post-apocalyptic, industrial setting video.
 So, Britney (“Till the World Ends”), Rihanna (“Hard”), Lady Gaga (“Alejandro”), and even the Spice Girls (“Spice Up Your Life”) – you all have Ms. Jackson to thank."
-Its long-form version, depicting several performances and drug abuse, won a Grammy Award for Best Long Form Music Video.
+The film depicts several performances and drug abuse, won a Grammy Award for Best Long Form Music Video.
 The carnival theme and setting of "Escapade" was later recreated in Lady Gaga's "Judas".
 "Alright" revisits classic Hollywood musicals, with Jackson starring as the leading protagonist.
 It was thought to inspire Chris Brown's "Yeah 3x", Ne-Yo's "One in a Million", and Cheyenne Jackson's "Don't Wanna Know".
 It was also the first pop video to feature a guest rapper, setting the trend for later collaborations.

 "Love Will Never Do (Without You)" unveiled Jackson's physique using classic lighting and imagery.
 It also explored the aesthetic of the male body from both the heterosexual female and gay male perspective.
 Its setting and theme influenced Britney Spears' "Don't Let Me Be the Last to Know", Jennifer Lopez's "First Love", and Nicole Scherzinger's "Your Love", and was also compared with Lopez's "I'm Into You".
 It was voted MTV's favorite female video in history during the next decade.
 "That's the Way Love Goes" used an intimate and "lo-fi" loft setting, later emulated by Nelly Furtado, 'N Sync, and Prince in "Breakfast Can Wait".
 It also introduced a then-unknown Jennifer Lopez.
 Jackson's "If" video became iconic for its modern club setting and complex dance routine, which Slant Magazine called among the greatest in history.
 Its portrayal of interracial lust and voyeurism had also been controversial, later inspiring Britney Spears' "I'm a Slave 4 U".
 It displayed technology such as touch screens and web cameras, which were not invented at the time.
 "You Want This" used a desert locale, as Jackson portrayed a female gang leader.